 The Woolmark Company remains at the forefront of developing and commercialising new manufacturing technologies for wool.
 We work closely with manufacturers involved at all stages of the wool manufacturing pipeline, developing new processes and creating new product opportunities that are both innovative and aimed at adding value to create new commercial opportunities.

 Greasy wool is the raw fibre harvested from sheep during shearing, before it is cleaned during the scouring process.
 Greasy wool is sometimes called 'raw' wool.

 2. Scoured Wool

-Sourced wool is the term given to greasy wool that has been washed to remove contaminants, such as dirt, dust, swear (suint) and wool grease. the wool grease is recovered and from it lanolin is extracted and used in products, such as cosmetics.
+Sourced wool is the term given to greasy wool that has been washed to remove contaminants, such as dirt, dust, sweat (suint) and wool grease.
+The wool grease is recovered and from it lanolin is extracted and used in products, such as cosmetics.

 3. Carbonised Wool

 Carbonised wool has undergone an additional cleaning process (carbonising) to remove vegetable matter, such as seeds, burrs and grass.
 Carbonising is only used in the woollen processing system, not the worsted processing system.

 In the worsted processing system, three steps - carding, gilling and combing - turn the scoured wool into a 'top' or combed sliver.
 This collection of aligned fibres, without twist, is now ready for spinning into yarn.

 Learn more about wool processing at woolmark.com